Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Simulation results

 To quantify the distance between the true and the estimated densities under the considered numerical schemes for different time steps, we consider their Kullback-Leibler (KL) divergences given by

 where the integral is approximated using trapezoidal integration.
-The results shown in \Cref{SP1_2_3} are confirmed by the KL divergences \eqref{KL} reported in \Cref{table2}.
-Similar results are obtained for other parameter configurations and choices of $\Delta$.
-Note that, the Milstein scheme outperforms the Euler-Maruyama method in terms of preserving the shape of the stationary density, even though it introduces a larger bias in the asymptotic variance.
+The results shown in Figure \ref{SP1_2_3} are confirmed by the KL divergences \eqref{KL} reported in Table \ref{table2}.
+In particular, the best performance is achieved by the log-ODE method, which yields a very accurate estimate of the stationary density, even for $\Delta=1$, and even though for $\tau=5$ and $\sigma=0.55$ the first Strang scheme introduces a smaller bias in the asymptotic variance (see Subsection \ref{subsec:4:1:1:new}).
+Moreover, for the chosen parameter setting, the Strang schemes yield slightly better estimates of the stationary density than the piecewise linear method, and the Lie-Trotter schemes outperform the Euler-Maruyama and Milstein methods.